 The competitive market establishes gasoline prices in Alberta.
-In addition to the cost of crude oil as the feedstock, the pump price for gasoline includes the costs of many intermediate services such as the refining, handling, distributing, and marketing the gasoline from refiner to gas station.
+In addition to the cost of crude oil as the feedstock, the pump price for gasoline includes the costs of many intermediate services such as refining, handling, distributing, and marketing the gasoline from refiner to gas station.
 It also includes both provincial and federal taxes.

-Crude oil price is one of the components in determining gasoline prices but they do not necessarily have a "one-to-one" relationship.
-To give an example, the chart below shows that from 2014 to 2015 the average cost of crude oil in gasoline prices for the city of Calgary decreased from 59 cents per liter (¢/L) to 36 ¢/L, according to Natural Resources Canada.
+Crude oil price is one of the components in determining gasoline prices but there is not necessarily a "one-to-one" relationship.
+For example, the chart below shows that from 2014 to 2015 the average cost of crude oil in gasoline prices for the city of Calgary decreased from 59 cents per liter (c/L) to 36 c/L, representing 50 per cent of total cost in 2014 and 36 per cent of total cost in 2015.